cxw42/TabFern/doc/plugin.md

         "version": 1,
         "plugins": [
             {   "name": "Sample TabFern Plugin",
+                "short_name": "Sample Plugin",
                 "indexUrl": "chrome-extension://kcbahbchkakjkbgnabchdbeccldkaaah/tfplugin/index.html"
             }
         ],
         "modeline": " vi: set ts=4 sts=4 sw=4 et ai: "}

-In version 1 of the plugin list, the `name` and `indexUrl` of each plugin are required.
+In version 1 of the plugin list, the `name`, `short_name`, and `indexUrl` of each plugin are required.
 All other fields are optional and ignored.

 The `indexUrl` must be a full URL with the `chrome-extension` scheme, not a path within the guest.
 E.g., `/tfplugin/index.html` and